Learning Self-Interpretation from Interpretability Artifacts: Training Lightweight Adapters on Vector-Label Pairs: Experimental Details

 \subsection{Detection Scoring Protocol}

-We use the \texttt{delphi} library \citep{paulo2024autointerp} for detection scoring.
-We use Llama3.1-8B-Instruct itself as the judge model.
-Given a label, a classifier based on prompting that judge model with the label determines whether text snippets would activate the latent.
+We use the \texttt{delphi} library \cite{paulo2024autointerp} for detection scoring.
+For the Llama-3.1-8B Llama Scope SAE evaluation in Table~\ref{tab:combined}, we use Llama-3.1-8B-Instruct itself as the judge model and the pre-compiled activation contexts available from Neuronpedia.
+For the Llama-3.3-70B Goodfire SAE evaluation in Table~\ref{tab:70b}, we use Llama-3.3-70B-Instruct as the judge model and the corresponding Goodfire 70B activation caches available from Neuronpedia (no public detection-scoring activation contexts are available for the Goodfire 8B SAE, which is why detection F1 is not reported for that dataset in Table~\ref{tab:combined}).
+Given a label, a classifier based on prompting the judge model with the label determines whether text snippets would activate the latent.
 The F1 score measures agreement with actual activations.
-This differs from generation scoring in that it uses a pre-compiled dataset of contexts (available from NeuronPedia for the Llama Scope SAEs), while generation scoring creates its own contexts to evaluate.
+This differs from generation scoring in that it uses a pre-compiled dataset of contexts, while generation scoring creates its own contexts to evaluate.

+Detection F1 in Tables~\ref{tab:combined} and~\ref{tab:70b} is reported under the same two-phase select-then-rescore protocol as the generation scoring hit rate (Appendix~\ref{app:scale-sensitivity}), with F1 used as the metric for both phases.